 An automated external defibrillator, or AED, is a portable electronic device that stops the abnormal rhythm by shocking the heart.
 The device self-determines whether or not to shock so no human decision-making process is needed.
 Facts and features:

 Wondering if AEDs are hard to use?
 They’re not.
 In fact, they are easy enough for the average sixth grader to use on their own.
 In a recent study, it took 15 sixth graders an average of 90 seconds to complete defibrillation, compared to the 67 seconds on average for EMTs/paramedics.

 As noted from the NIH website, "Learning how to use an AED and taking a CPR course are helpful.
 However, if trained personnel aren't available, untrained people also can use an AED to help save someone's life."
 We fully agree!!!

 Watch this informative Save-a-life simulator and learn what the best actions to take are when a cardiac arrest strikes.

-Thanks to a very effective coalition of state and county elected officials, EMS/Fire leaders, healthcare providers, and business groups like the Silicon Valley Leadership Foundation, Racing Hearts along with El Camino Hospital pioneered SB658 which was signed by Gov Brown 9/3/15 making it easier and less expensive to install and own AEDs!
-The following are updates which will begin Jan.
+Thanks to our very effective coalition of state and county elected officials, EMS/Fire leaders, healthcare providers, and business groups like the Silicon Valley Leadership Foundation, Racing Hearts along with El Camino Hospital pioneered SB658 which was signed by Gov Brown 9/3/15 making it easier and less expensive to install and own AEDs!
+The following updates will begin Jan.
 1, 2016: